DubFriend/jquery.input/README.md

 ````

 "inputVal" sets and gets inputs with string, with the exception of checkboxes,
 multiple select's and multiple file inputs.
-These elements are set with arrays
+These elements are get set with arrays
-(since they can hold multiple values)
+(since they can hold multiple values).
+Note that file inputs cannot be set, and its
+get value will be the name of its selected file.
 ```javascript
 // checks checkboxes with values 'a' and 'c', all other checkboxes are unchecked.
 $checkboxGroup.inputVal(['a', 'c']);